 If you’re addicted to your smartphone, this might not really help you because you already know how to enable or disable Monochromacy.
 But if you know someone with a Smartphone addiction, who probably has no idea about this hidden setting you might be able to help them out.
 Although, make sure you do not tell them how to disable it.

-In case you haven’t already figured, to disable the Grayscale mode/Monochromacy go back to the Simulate color space setting in Developer options and just select Off/Disable.
+In case you haven’t already figured, to disable the Android Grayscale mode or Monochromacy go back to the Simulate color space setting in Developer options and just select Off/Disable.
 While not quite as handy as a quick settings tile it still is better than nothing.